SeisSol/SeisSol/Documentation/supermuc.rst

 where ddddd is an arbitrary 5-digital port number.

-2. Use below command to login to supermuc
+2. Use the following command to login onto SuperMUC-NG:

 ::

   ssh supermucNG

-add to your supermuc ~/.ssh/config the following lines:
+Add the following lines to your ~/.ssh/config (on supermucNG):

 ::